secureworks/BETTER/docs/schema.rst

      - secureworks

        emerging-threats
-     - Vendor name or other identifier to label the source, author, and/or curator of the rule.
+     - **Vendor name or other identifier** to label the source, author, and/or curator of the rule.
    * - **sid**
      - 8675309
-     - If used, the value of the key must be the same as that of the ``sid`` keyword in the rule and since this is redundant, the use of the “sid” key is not recommended.
+     - If used, the value of the key must be the **same as that of the 'sid' keyword** in the rule and since this is redundant, the use of the “sid” key is not recommended.

 .. note::